logo

 The Otway harp

-Armstrong is not impressed by the inscription and does not think it good enough to be the makers signature, but I was struck by how similar the strokes and letter forms were, to the inscription on the soundbox of the Downhill harp, made by Cormac O'Kelly in 1702.
+R.B.
+Armstrong was not impressed by the inscription and did not think it good enough to be the makers signature, but I was struck by the similarity with the strokes and letter forms, to the inscription on the soundbox of the Downhill harp, made by Cormac O’Kelly in 1702.
+There is also the newly-discovered watercolour of the Magenis harp, which shows an inscription “Cormick O Kelly”, with the same distinctive spelling as on the Otway harp.

 Simon Chadwick